codehasan/dex2c/README.md

    ```bash
    pip3 install -r requirements.txt
    ```
 2. Install JRE/JDK if you don't have it installed.
+Recommended jdk version is 11.
    ```bash
    sudo apt-get install openjdk-11-jdk
    ```